The belief in spirits ranges from ancestors, guides, and saints to evil entitles. Here’s a list of common questions and answers about this subject.

 The Fox sisters (1814-1892) set the bar high for showmanship.
 More and more people became mediums.
 Channeling took on new heights with the likes of Esther Hicks and Abraham.
 Séances and automatic writing became staples on the spiritualist tour.
-This profitable showmanship caught the eye of early Christian faith movement.
-The stage theatrics of these con-men are still in use today.
+This profitable showmanship caught the eye of the early Christian faith movement.
+The stage theatrics of these con-men and women are still in use today.

 Spirit Guides Questions & Answers

 Next, we’ll cover the most asked questions about this subject.
 It would take a book series of several volumes to answer every possible question.
 So, if you have a question that isn’t here, please put your question in the comments section.
 If we can’t answer you, chances are one of our readers may do so.
 Keep in mind that there is a great deal of folklore about spirits.
 It’s common to find the exact opposite meaning and answer for the same question depending on the worldview.

 The term of comes from Shamanism.
 It pre-dates all of Western religion.
 It represents a significant common discovery among people investigating consciousness.
 Somehow people around the world came upon the same formula for altering awareness through the use of sound It’s more than a coincidence.
 It provides proof of a common spiritual realm.